Leptogenesis in a Left-Right Symmetric Model with double seesaw

-Analyzing the results from Fig.~\ref{fig:10}, in the first plot we show the relative strengths of various interactions that take part in our BEs.
+Analysing the results from Fig.~\ref{fig:10}, firstly we see in the Fig.~\ref{fig:10sub1}, the relative strengths of various interactions that take part in our BEs.
 The washout interactions shown in the blue line can be seen to lie in strong regime for initial $z$ values $(\Gamma_W(z\rightarrow0)\simeq55))$.
-In the remaining plots, we compare numerically the effect of each of those terms in deciding the final asymmetry.
-The values of relevant input and derived parameters for our analysis here are given as: $m_{N_1}=10^{13}~\text{GeV}$, $m_{N_2}=10^{14}~\text{GeV}$ , $m_{N_3}=5\times10^{14}~\text{GeV}$, $m_{W_R}=1\times10^{15}~\text{GeV}$, $\delta=1.08\pi$, $m_1=0.01~\text{ eV}$.
-The derived value of asymmetry parameter used here is $\epsilon_1\sim3.147\times10^{-4}$ and the initial conditions that we assume are $\eta_{\Delta L}(z\rightarrow0)=0$ and $\eta_{N_1}(z\rightarrow0)=0$.
-The decays of $N_1$ alone are quite insufficient, as seen in the second plot, where the evolution of asymmetry in the lepton sector follows the rate of $N_1$ decay.
+In the remaining plots i.e. in figures \ref{fig:10sub2},~\ref{fig:10sub3} and~\ref{fig:10sub4}, we compare numerically the effect of each of those terms in deciding the final asymmetry.
+The values of relevant input and derived parameters for our analysis here are given as: $m_{N_1}=10^{13}~\text{GeV}$, $m_{N_2}=10^{14}~\text{GeV}$, $m_{N_3}=5\times10^{14}~\text{GeV}$, $m_{W_R}=1\times10^{15}~\text{GeV}$, $\delta=1.08\pi$, $m_1=0.01~\text{ eV}$.
+The derived value of asymmetry parameter used here is $\epsilon_1\sim-3.8\times10^{-4}$ and the initial conditions that we assume are $\eta_{\Delta L}(z\rightarrow0)=0$ and $\eta_{N_1}(z\rightarrow0)=0$.
+The decays of $N_1$ alone are quite insufficient, as seen in Fig.~\ref{fig:10sub2}, where the evolution of asymmetry in the lepton sector follows the rate of $N_1$ decay.
 At a very late stage$(z\sim28)$, the asymmetry value changes sign.
 This could be explained by the relative strength of $N_1$ number density with respect to $N_1^{eq}$ number density. $N_1$ number density slightly increases at around $z\sim27$.
 This changes the sign of $\left(\frac{\eta^{N_1}}{\eta^N_{\rm eq}}-1\right)$ term in BEs, the effect of which is seen in the asymmetry evolution equation.
 The final lepton asymmetry value remains quite underabundant here $(\eta_{\Delta L}^{\infty}\sim5\times10^{-17})$.